π΅οΈ Introduction

 We all refer to reviews and ratings for movies & shows, either on IMDB or through our friends before we binge them.
-In this assignment, you’re tasked with identifying the rating of a review using sentiment analysis.
+In this assignment, youβre tasked with identifying the rating of a review using sentiment analysis.

 The training dataset consists of {sentence id, review, rating}.
-Given a review, your neural network should be able to assign a rating score between 1
+Given a review, your neural network should be able to assign a rating score between 1 to 5 - low to high, respectively.

 Do note: